Motor City Cruise

-The Motor City Cruise are an American professional basketball team in the NBA G League based in Detroit, and are affiliated with the Detroit Pistons.
-The Cruise play their home games at Wayne State Fieldhouse.
+The Motor City Cruise are an American professional basketball team in the NBA G League based in Detroit.
+They are affiliated with the Detroit Pistons, and play their home games at Wayne State Fieldhouse.
 The franchise began play as the Long Beach Jam in 2003 under the revived American Basketball Association and moved to Bakersfield in the D-League in 2006 as the Bakersfield Jam.
 After ten years in Bakersfield, California, the franchise was moved to Prescott Valley, Arizona, in 2016 by the Phoenix Suns and were subsequently renamed the Northern Arizona Suns.
 In 2021, the team relocated to Detroit after being purchased by the Pistons.